-We use A4 paper for our cards, so the height is always the same.
-The width of the card depends on how many bars per line we have.
+We use cut A4 paper for our cards (width reduced), so the height is always the same.

-By default, each card can contain a maximum of 10 lines of code.
+By default, each card can contain a maximum of 10 or fewer lines of code.

 A bar and its following whitespace are called a block.
 Each line can contain a maximum of 12 blocks with a bar been set (= black) or left out (= white).